2024 Joe Biden–Donald Trump presidential debate: Qualifications

 Seventeen polls met CNN's criteria, with Biden and Trump meeting the 15% threshold in every poll.
 Kennedy met the threshold in three, peaking at 16%.
 Both Justice For All Party candidate Cornel West and Green Party candidate Jill Stein peaked at 4% support, and Libertarian candidate Chase Oliver peaked at 1% support.
 No other candidate was included in any qualifying polls.
 Kennedy also did not meet the ballot requirement, having been confirmed in only five states at the time of the debate.
+Kennedy would counterprogram the debate with a livestreamed campaign event dubbed "The Real Debate", in which moderator John Stossel posed the questions from the debate to Kennedy Jr. using the same format.